 Areas with recurring pressures and key demand led areas of the budget will continue to be closely monitored during 2020/21.
 Overspend risks will be highlighted as part of the established monitoring process to ensure action is taken to mitigate pressures.
-In addition, as reported to Council Executive on 26 May 2020, there is currently an estimated revenue pressure resulting from the impact of Covid-19 of approximately £6.9 million in 2020/21, even after the anticipated additional funding is accounted for.
-This pressure will increase when the cost of school's plans for a return in August 2020 are established.
+In addition, as reported to Council Executive on 18 August 2020, there is currently an estimated 2020/21 revenue budget pressure resulting largely from the impact of Covid-19 of £4.334 million.
+This takes account of additional Scottish Government funding received to date to help manage Covid-19 related pressures.
 It was agreed that officers should continue to monitor the financial impact of the current pandemic and continue to engage with Scottish Government and COSLA around further government funding for the council to fund the significant additional costs being incurred by the council.
-In light of this, officers are recommending to Council Executive that the uncommitted General Fund balance of £3 million is retained.
+In light of this, Council Executive agreed that that the £1 million over and above the minimum approved uncommitted General Fund balance of £2 million should be ear-marked for managing the projected 2020/21 overspend.